Speak Local. Engage Better. Lower Your CPL.

 Prioritize Languages

-Don’t try to cover 10 languages.
-Pick 2–3 with maximum reach
+Don’t try to cover every language.
+Pick 2–3 with maximum reach and impact.

 Creative Adaptation